Advanced Concepts in Motor Learning and Performance for Motor Skills Instructors

 This course is delivered in a combination of at-home-self-study and classroom format.
 Therefore, the course requires a completion of 200+ questions (based on the required textbook) that must be submitted prior to acceptance into the course.

 The test can be downloaded under "Required Forms."
 Acknowledgement of receipt of all test questions and answers must be included with application.

 Agencies should consider this study time as part of this course.

 Visitors attending training at the WSCJTC are encouraged to wear their agency logo shirt/uniform or agency ID badge while on campus.

 Visitors not wearing agency identification can attend classes in business casual attire.
-They will need check in at the front desk and wear a clip-on visitor's identification card.
+They will to need check in at the front desk and wear a clip-on visitor's identification card.

 This course is a prerequisite for Master Instructors in lieu of the general Instructor Development course.